Policy, Concept, and System

 Energy Creation Business Through Solar Power Generation Plants

-At Tokyo Real Estate Management, which conducts building management, we make energy-saving proposals from the perspective of building management and engage in an energy creation business through solar power generation plants together with the start of a fixed price purchasing system for renewable energy.
+Tokyo Real Estate Management makes energy-saving proposals as a building management company from the perspective of building management in addition to engaging in an energy creation business through solar power generation plants together with the start of a fixed price purchasing system for renewable energy.
 Solar power energy plants are expanding primarily in the Tohoku region.
-These eight plants have a total generation capacity of 12,382 kW as of December 2017.
+These eight plants have a total generation capacity of 12,382 kW as of December 2018.

 Development of Real Estate Resistant to Wind and Flood Damage